jackdixonryan/venture/README.md

 LocationManager.list_characters_at_location("freezy docks");
   -> { id: "guid", name: "archetypal charon" }

 CharacterManager.list_story_roles(1);
   ->  [
         { story_id: "guid", dialogues: [ Dialogue_1, Dialogue_2 ] }
       ]

 CharacterManager.get_character_inventory(id);
   -> [
         { item_id: "uuid", name: "weird necklace", true_name: "Vengeance of the Chthonic Gods" }
      ]
 ```
+Obviously, that looks juicy to me as a programmer.
+Perhaps less intriguing to the average game master or writer.
+But if we bundled the above as an SDK and shipped it to a nice frontend tool that could embed anywhere for world management?
+Now we're talking.
+### Nuts and Bolts
+In essence, many fictional worlds have complicated relational databases.
+There are locations, characters, allegiances, secrets, items...
+I could go on.
+Management of these things requires a lot of consistency checking from the writer themself, along with a potentially large team of proofers.
+That's not exactly the easiest job for the human brain, though.
+If I were to ask you to go out into your town, or city block -- hell, even just inventory the location of all things of significance in your own home - you might be hard-pressed to do it.
+Our brain is designed to pick out the most important, salient details about our surroundings and our worlds.
+The complexity, that richness that we all crave in our DND campaigns and fiction books, is therefore quite difficult to achieve.